maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

   ```

 - In the Tools menu (or the "Select Other Board and Port" drop down in the ribbon)
-  select board "ESP32S3 Dev Module" and the "COM5" we found in the first step.
+  select board **ESP32S3 Dev Module** and the "COM5" we found in the first step.

 - I believe I used all the default compiler settings, except for flash.
   Maybe I should have configured PSRAM too.